How Is the Money Distributed When Settling a Claim?

 Deduction of Attorney’s Fees and Costs

-Before any settlement funds are distributed to class members, attorney’s fees and legal costs must be deducted.
+Before any settlement funds are distributed to class members, attorneys’ fees and legal costs must be deducted.
 Typically, these fees are calculated as a percentage of the total settlement amount.
-This percentage varies based on the agreement between the attorneys and the class representatives.
+This percentage varies based on the agreement between the attorneys and the class representatives, and must be approved by the court as fair and reasonable.

-Legal costs can include expenses paid for filing fees, expert witness fees, and other necessary expenditures incurred during the litigation process.
+The exact costs deducted from a settlement vary by case and must be approved by the court as reasonable and necessary expenses incurred during the litigation process.
 The total of these fees and costs is subtracted from the settlement amount, ensuring that the remaining funds are allocated to the class members.

 Court Oversight to Maintain Reasonable Fees

-Courts oversee the deduction of legal fees to ensure they are reasonable and fair.
+Courts carefully oversee the deduction of legal fees to ensure they are reasonable, fair, and proportional to the work performed and results achieved.
+Class members can object to proposed attorney fees during the settlement approval process.
 This oversight protects the interests of class members.
 The court will review the proposed lawyer fees and may require a hearing to discuss their appropriateness.

 The goal is to prevent excessive fees that could diminish the money distributed to class members.
 Courts often consider factors such medical expenses such as the complexity of the case, the time spent by attorneys, and the results achieved when determining what constitutes reasonable fees.